eventEmitter/ee-soa-request/README.md

 ##Tobi
 Please use getters!
 I'd like to be able to preprocess things.
+The Request is not fully tested yet, feel free to add additional tests.
-Request provides a variety of getters such as:
+Provides a variety of getters such as:

     request.getCollection():string
     request.getController():string